-HMI Probation cannot deal with individual cases or with complaints about a probation or youth offending service.
+HMI Probation cannot deal with individual cases or with complaints about the National Probation Service, a Community Rehabilitation Company or Youth Offending Service.

-A complaint about a probation service should be addressed to the Deputy Director of the National Probation Service or Chief Executive of the Community Rehabilitation Company concerned.
+A complaint about the National Probation Service should be addressed to the Deputy Director of the division or Chief Executive of the Community Rehabilitation Company concerned.

 HMI Probation complaints procedure